 Kids Picnic Food Ideas

-24 Piece lawn games set suitable for kids and adults includes everything you need for Potato Sack Races, 3 legged race and Egg and Spoon Race Game.
-It also includes 12 game prizes to reward the race winners.
+24 Piece lawn games set suitable for kids and adults includes everything you need for Potato Sack Races, 3-legged race, and Egg and Spoon Race Game.
+It also contains 12 game prizes to reward the race winners.

 A fun picnic game for kids and adults to discover the great outdoors.
-Included in the drawstring bag are 35 find and seek cards and instructions for three ways to play the game.
+The drawstring bag includes 35 find-and-seek cards and instructions for three ways to play the game.